MartynM1982/Lovely_Loveseats/README.md

 # purchasing_and_receipts
 We’re going to build a system to help speed up the process of creating receipts for your customers.
+In this project, we will be storing the names and prices of a furniture store’s catalog in variables.
+You will then process the total price and item list of customers, printing them to the output terminal.